ryan-robinson1/kubeLabelCtl/README.md

 * kubeToggler needs a local version of your kube config file in order to interface with kubernetes.
 On CentOS 7 you can find this file in your home directory here: ``~/.kube/config``.
 Copy the config file into this repository's local ``.kube`` directory.
 * Because kubeToggler is built to access deployments from their labels, you'll need to make sure your deployments have labels.
 Assuming you have a kubernetes cluster running, use ``kubectl get deployments -n myNamespace --show-labels`` to get the deployment names and their labels.
 * To add labels to your deployments, you can use ``kubectl label deployments -n myNamespace myDeployment myLabel=label1``
+* To remove labels from your deployments, you can use ``kubectl label deployments -n myNamespace myDeployment myLabel-``

 ## Commands